Where’s my LTL shipment? A step-by-step guide to tracking your LTL freight

-Anyone who’s placed an online order for household goods is familiar with the standard package tracking process: You receive an e-mail notification when your item ships that provides a tracking number for your delivery.
-Through the carrier’s website (FedEx, UPS, USPS, etc.), you can enter that number and see where your item is along every step of its journey, all the way until it reaches your door.
+Anyone who’s placed an online order for household goods is familiar with the standard package tracking process: You receive an e-mail notification that provides a tracking number for your delivery when your item ships.
+Through the carrier’s website (FedEx, UPS, USPS, etc.), you can enter that number and see where your item is at every step of its journey, until it reaches your door.

 But what about tracking a much bigger delivery — say, less than a truckload of goods?
-LTL freight tracking is a lot more involved than following a single Amazon package.
-Your goods often travel on multiple trucks, leaving you unsure of their exact location at a given moment.
-Many carrier tracking systems are unequipped to follow specific parcels or pallets on a given truck.
-Plus, weather, accidents, terminal delays, and other unforeseen circumstances can cause delays on route from the warehouse to the delivery’s final destination.
+LTL freight-tracking is a lot more involved than following a single Amazon package.
+Your shipments often travel on multiple trucks, leaving you unsure of their exact locations at any given moment.
+Many carrier tracking systems are unequipped to follow specific parcels or pallets.
+Plus, weather, accidents, terminal delays, and other unforeseen circumstances can cause delays between the warehouse and the delivery’s final destination.

 You need a reliable way to track LTL freight to be able to plan for and accommodate these kinds of events.
 Here’s a step-by-step guide to LTL shipment tracking, so that your next LTL delivery is smooth sailing.

-In LTL shipping, your bill of lading (BOL) is your first and last defense against lost or mis-delivered freight.
+In LTL shipping, the bill of lading (BOL) is your first and last defense against lost or misdelivered freight.
 It contains specific identifying information about your shipment, including: